 In addition to our international projects, EWB-USA UMN is proud to partner with local organizations such as the Urban Farm and Garden Alliance and Lincoln International High School to advance projects that benefit the Twin Cities community.
-In the wake of the civil unrest following the murder of George Floyd this summer, we resolved to expand our work right here in Minneapolis.
+In the wake of the civil unrest following the murder of George Floyd, we resolved to expand our work right here in Minneapolis and St. Paul.

 For more information, contact: Liam Mullen at email@example.com.

 Local Collab project meetings are held every Wednesday at 7pm.